avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 Git workflow
 ~~~~~~~~~~~~

-- Fork the repository in github.
+- Fork the repository in GitHub.

 - Clone from your fork::